Chapter 19: The Tragedy at Ong Thanh 062025

 Clark Welch's last memory of the battle, before passing out and waking

-up in the hospital, was his "first sergeant" Barrow shooting at him.
+up in the hospital, was his "first sergeant", Barrow, shooting at him.

 Welch found out later, while in the hospital at Long Binh, that Barrow